OpenSourceDee/OpenSourceDee/README.md

 ## ✨ A Little Bit More
 - 🌱 Known to care for plants with the same consistency I bring to campaigns.
-- Known to organize launch timelines the way some people organize playlists.
+- 🚀 Known to organize launch timelines the way I organize my 99 customized playlists.
-- Believe in dark mode, and shipping fast but eating slow.
+- 🕶️ I believe in dark mode, and shipping fast but eating slow.
-- Yes, I’ve run hackathons — and yes, I’ve also bribed devs with good swag.
+- 💰 Yes, I’ve run hackathons — and yes, I’ve also bribed devs with good swag and free lunch.

 ---
-📈 *Every great launch starts with clarity — then the growth follows.*
+📈 *Every great launch starts with clarity — then the growth follows.*  ✨